Q. Can I park in any lot with a visitor parking permit?

 Q. Where are the pay-per-day permit machines located.

-A. The pay-per-day permit machines are located in lots 3, 5, 9 and 12 at the main campus and in lot 1 at the Escondido Center.
-The pay per day machines on the main campus accepts ATM and credit cards.
+A. The pay-per-day permit machines are located in lots 3, 5, 9 and 12 at the main campus and in lot 1 and 3 at the Escondido Center.
+The pay per day machines accepts ATM and credit cards.

 Q. Do I need a pass the first day of class.

 A. Yes.
 We no longer have a grace period: therefore, a valid parking permit is required at all times.

 Q. If I’m a student, can I park in a visitor space?